Salvation Army (New Zealand, Fiji & Tonga Territory)

 My responsibilities included:

-- Development of the site in pure CSS and HTML 4.01 Transitional, which would then be integrated into the Expression Engine CMS
+- Development of the site in CSS and HTML 4.01 Transitional, which would then be integrated into the Expression Engine CMS

 - Hand-coding in HTML 4.01 Transitional to a reasonable level of accessibility

 - Inclusion of swfobject for Flash elements and the creation of noFlash content